howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 * Prefix every html input fields name with 'ol_'
 * The input 'ol_table' determines which table to manipulate.
 * The input 'ol_id' is the primary key if needed.
-* Pass everything via url parameters.
+* Pass everything via url parameters if possible.

 ## Setup
 In config file, set database name and password.